FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com.md

 ?view=./cat/../../../../../../../../var/log/apache2/access&ext=.log
 ```

-Sucecss!
+Success!
 We can see the logs (our visits).
 The logs basically contain the URL request including parameters and the user-agent.

 If you feel lucky, you could've guessed that there is a flag.php in the main folder of the website and try view this by misusing the view? parameter as follows: